camara94/advanced-computer-vision-with-tensorflow/README.md

 ## Image segmentation

 In digital image processing and computer vision, [image segmentation](https://en.wikipedia.org/wiki/Image_segmentation) is the process of partitioning a digital image into multiple image segments, also known as image regions or image objects (sets of pixels).

+There are two types of segmentation:
+* Semantic Segmentation
+* Instance Segmentations